 The Problem with the British Press is that there is no strong voice promoting Socialism amongst the working classes

-Unfortunately this Sun newspaper has been a king maker for too long but it’s power is now diminished and coming to an end as we so clearly witnesses in the General Election 2017.
+Unfortunately this Sun tabloid newspaper has been a king maker for too long now but I get a sense that it’s sphere and power and influence is now dwindling.
+The Sun tabloid newspaper ‘s reign as king maker is hopefully now diminished and coming to an end as we so clearly witnesses in the General Election 2017.
 Theresa May was counting on the support of this newspaper to carry on and intensify her smear campaign against Jeremy Corbyn but this all went so wrong for her.
 The power of influence especially over the young generations has diminished and waned.
-No longer is the ‘Sun’ so influential in choosing and electing a Government through being the voice of indoctrination for the Tories’s lies.
-The Sun has never been impartial.
+No longer will the Sun tabloid newspaper be so influential in choosing and electing a Governments through being the voice of indoctrination for the Tories’s lies.
+The Sun has never been impartial don’t let it fool you.
 It’s persuasiveness is diminishing and hopefully soon it will be totally extinct as the working people come to recognise where their best interests actually lie.
 The web is more diverse it offers a truer picture, it is less editorially governed and censored.
 Think how easy it is for me to publish this and how difficult it would have been even 10-15 years ago to actually have my say.
 I would have had to submit to a newspaper or magazine, go through a number of editorial controls all putting their spin on matters, then it would be judged if it was in line with the ethos of that magazine/newspaper.
 Was it in line with their readership or message in terms of content?
 Truth is that there was and has been precious little in terms of a true voice for Socialism in Britain.
 The Newspaper bosses have seen to that through strict editorial controls.
 No , there was such a lot of bullshit to go through I would not even of got it past the first hurdle without it going in the bin.
 Basically anything similar would have been either watered down or rubbished.
 Also anything vaguely socialist in content or ideas supporting socialism was suppressed or cast upon as being communist or militant.
 Socialism had only a limited audience because of the very few available places in which to promote itself.
 Really only the Mirror or the Guardian.
 However the Guardian has always been highbrow, a big newspaper with lofty ambitions generally supportive of left wing and socialism simply because it made sense.
 However it’s reputation was tarnished by its lack of mass appeal particularly amongst the working class which is intrinsically where socialism and socialist policies are aimed at and where socialism has the greatest opportunities to make improvements for that part of society.
 The Guardian is mainly aimed at those from the working classes who have managed to get educated.
 It therefore lacks mass appeal amongst the majority of the working classes so is unable to really get it’s message across in a broad sense.
 It has only a limited market.
 It’s downfall is that it is too large, too wordy and deep requiring much too long for the working man to read ( how much time do they believe we have on our breaks?) and consequently it has had little mass appeal amongst the working class.
 The Mirror whilst portending towards a support of Labour Party but attempts to steer away or shy away from openly supporting socialism.
 The Mirror has been the antithesis of the Sun but is still controlled by moguls intent upon exerting some form of editorial control.
 This however was perhaps the lesser of the 2 evils.

-The consequence is of all this has been that Socialism has had little voice to promote itself in Britain.
+The consequence is of all this has been that Socialism has had little voice to promote itself in Britain stifled by the editorial controls of newspapers like the Sun tabloid newspaper.
 However now along comes the internet and times are changing.
 Particularly amongst the younger generation who have little experience of socialism.
 These old ideas are youthful again and appealing and being promoted on the internet, and in social media.
 The times are changing and the balance of power is shifting.
 The abilities of the press to silence the movement of socialism and suppress the working classes through indoctrination are coming to an end.
 Self realisation and proper understanding is coming to working classes who will realise that strength lies in having a cohesive group identity and unionism.
-The Sun is dying: long live the light.
+The Sun tabloid newspaper is dying: the Sun tabloid newspaper cuckoo has sung it’s last song light.